Backyard (Recreational) Fires

-If your property experiences a problem with the public sewer system, call Public Works at 651-730-2740 immediately - before contacting a private drain cleaning service.
+If your property experiences a problem with the public sewer system, call Public Works at 651-730-2740 with questions.

 Only Rain in the Drain.
 If yard waste (leaves/grass clippings), automotive fluids, and pet waste are allowed to enter storm drains, they flow directly to our lakes, rivers, and ponds.
 Urban storm water runoff is a major source of pollution.
 Do your part, one drop at a time!

 Grass at all properties needs to be kept to a maximum height of six inches, cut at least every two weeks between May 15 and October 15, and weeds kept under control.
 When the City gets a complaint about tall grass, the property owner has up to five days to cut the grass or the City will cut the grass and charge the property owner.
 Submit a Citizen Request or call 651-702-5225.

 During the summer, Minnesota Mosquito Control will pick up tires at no cost.
 Call 651-645-9149 to schedule a pick up, or submit a request online.

 Except on your trash and recycling collection day, containers need to be stored on the side or back of your house/garage or inside a garage or shed.
-Or call 651-730-2727 to learn about screening options.
+To learn about screening options, please call Building Inspections at 651-739-5150.

 Tree Removal or Pruning

 Residents should use a tree service company that has been licensed by the City.
-Find a Licensed Tree Services Company (PDF) or call 651-730-2739.
+Find a Licensed Tree Services Company or call 651-730-2739 with questions.